whyboris/JSON-i18n-Editor/README.md

 ## Features

-**JSON i18n Editor** shows three columns: original language, last-saved translation (if any), and editable text box.
+- Shows three columns: original language, last-saved translation (if any), and editable text box.

-When you change the text in the editable box, you see the _diff_: any text you remove from the last-saved translation is highlighted in red and any text you add is highlighted in green.
+- When you change the text in the editable box, you see the _diff_: any text you remove from the last-saved translation is highlighted in red and any text you add is highlighted in green.

-Original language and last-saved translation are independently searchable.
+- Original language and last-saved translation are independently searchable.

-You can view one category at a time; view only untranslated fields, or only those you currently modified.
+- You can view one category at a time; view only untranslated fields, or only those you currently modified.

-Clicking `REVIEW` shows only the text you have edited for a quick review.
+- Clicking `REVIEW` shows only the text you have edited for a quick review.

 ## How to use